hydrobeam/website/content/tech/emacs_setup.md

 When looking into installing additional packages from guides online, you'll first want to check whether there's a relevant module in `init.el` that you can activate instead because modules are pre-configured and are well integrated into Doom.

-If you've got some time on your hands, it would be neat to look through `init.el` and tweak it to your liking.
-I will also be going over my recommendations over in [Turn Emacs into an IDE](#turn-emacs-into-an-ide).
+If you've got some time on your hands, you can window-shop through `init.el` and tweak it to your liking.
+I'll also be going over my recommendations over in [Turn Emacs into an IDE](#turn-emacs-into-an-ide).

-To have your changes take effect, you can run `doom sync`, or `<SPC> h r r` from within Emacs.
+To have your changes take effect, you can run `doom sync` or `<SPC> h r r` from within Emacs.

 ### `config.el`

-`config.el` is where you... configure.
-Emacs is built on `elisp` (a lisp variant), so your configuration will also be written in elisp.
+`config.el` is where you configure (shocker!) the packages you install in `init.el` and `packages.el`.
+Emacs is built on `Elisp` (an Emacs-specific lisp variant), so your configuration will also be written in Elisp.
-However, you can get pretty far with just a basic understanding of elisp.
+However, you can get pretty far with just a basic understanding of Elisp.

 Here's a rudimentary rundown: